meltingscales/chem-124/labs/3/report.md

 There are a couple of ways to determine if the correct product has formed:

-1. Determine the melting point of the synthesized alum and compare it to the known melting point of pure alum
+1. Determine the melting point of the synthesized alum and compare it to the known melting point of pure alum.

 2. Heat the alum in a crucible to drive off the $\mathrm{12H_2O}$ attached to the alum, and compare the difference in weight to see if the weights are in